adlonymous/stableview/packages/core/README.md

 ## Metrics Updates

-Update stablecoin metrics from the Artemis API using the built-in script:
+Update stablecoin metrics from the TopLedger API using the built-in script:

 ```bash
 # Update all configured stablecoins